unplugstudio/pug-static-site/README.md

 ## Resulting output

 For each `.pug` file in the `templates` directory Webpack will generate an `.html` file with the same name.
 It will respect folders as well.
-Files that start with an underscore, like `_example.com` will NOT generate an HTML file (useful for partial and layout templates).
+Files that start with an underscore, like `_example.pug` will NOT generate an HTML file (useful for partial and layout templates).

 Keep in mind that if you add new `.pug` files you'll need to restart Webpack for them to be generated.